-3.4.5 Number of research papers per teacher in the Journals notified on UGC website during the last five years (2) Title of paper Name of the author/s Department of the teacher Name of journal Year of publication IDD11 Link of the recognition in UGC enlistment of the Journal
+34. 3.4.5 Number of research papers per teacher in the Journals notified on UGC website during the last five years (20) Link of the recognition in ISSN UGC enlistment of the Name of the Department of the Year of teacher Title of paper author/s Name of journal publication Journal number Documents: • Institutional data in prescribed format.

-3.4.6 Number of books and chapters in edited volumes / books published, and papers in national/international conference - proceedings per teacher during the last five years (5)
+35 3.4.6 Number of books and chapters in edited volumes / books published, and papers in national/international conference-proceedings per teacher during the last five years (15)

-' '

-Title of the Title of the Title of the Name of the National / Year of ISBN/ISSN Affiliating Name

-book/chapters paper proceedings conference international publication number of Institute at of the
+Sl.
+No. Name of the teacher Title of the book/cha pters published Title of the paper Title of the proceedings of the conference Name of the conference National / internation al Year of publication ISBN/ISSN number of the proceeding Institute at the time of the

-published of the the the time of publis

-conference proceeding publication her